RationAI/xopat/dynamic_shaders/README.md

 _Example URL_: https://ip-78-128-251-178.flt.cloud.muni.cz/iipmooviewer-jiri/OSD/dynamic_shaders/colors.php?index=1&color=#9900fa

 Each shader type has a shader part script that generates following JSON-encoded object output with following fields:
-- `definition` - define global variables or custom functions in the resulting shader, should define at least `sampler2D` variable where the visualisation sends the data for certain tile
+- `definition` - define global variables or custom functions in the resulting shader
 - `execution` - write shader code that is executed, placed inside `main{}` and can use pre-defined functions or `definition` part
 - `html` - html elements that are to be shown in the visualiser, serve for user input
 - `js` - `js` script, that helps to send user values from `html` to shader
 - `glLoaded` - `js` code executed when WebGL program is loaded, used to register uniform variables
 - `glDrawing` - `js` code executed when WebGL program is used, used to set values to uniforms
-- `sampler2D` - name of the `sampler2D` variable, so that visualiser knows where to bind the data

 **OR**